Dynamic resource allocation in eukaryotic Resource Balance Analysis: RBA for eukaryotic cells

 where constraints (\Romannum{1}) and (\Romannum{2}) generalize the classical RBA metabolite balance and enzyme capacity constraints to the case of compartmentalized cells.
 Constraints (\Romannum{4}) and (\Romannum{5}) encode density limitations associated with compartments and interfaces.
 Some of these constraints may be non-saturated (e.g.\ cytosolic crowding), while others are assumed to be always saturated (e.g.\ membrane occupancy).
 Constraint (\Romannum{6}) enforces the conservation of total cell volume and surface through normalization of compartment fractions.
 Finally, constraint (\Romannum{7}) imposes lower and upper bounds on the relative sizes of compartments and interfaces.
 The vectors $\underline f_{V}$ and $\bar f_{V}$ denote the minimal and maximal normalized volumes of compartments respectively, and the matrix $I_{V}$ is defined such that $f_V = I_V f$.

-\begin{remark} For a fixed growth rate $\mu$, the feasible set of $\mathcal P^{e}_{\mathrm{rba}}(\mu)$ is a convex polyhedron.
-Therefore, the eukaryotic RBA feasibility problem is a linear feasibility problem, as in the prokaryotic case, and we thus avoid to study this matter by details. \end{remark}
+For a fixed growth rate $\mu$, the feasible set of $\mathcal P^{e}_{\mathrm{rba}}(\mu)$ is again a convex polyhedron.
+Consequently, the eukaryotic RBA feasibility problem remains a linear feasibility problem, similarly to the prokaryotic case.
+The proof follows from the same arguments used in the prokaryotic framework, since all constraints remain affine or linear with respect to the decision variables (see also~\cite{GoelzerEukaryotic750182} for further details on the eukaryotic RBA formulation).
+For brevity, we do not reproduce these arguments here.